Locations:

 • Proactive treatment of infections.
 Your provider will treat bacterial infections with antibiotics as soon as they think you’re sick.

 • Avoiding live vaccinations.
-People with XLA can’t get vaccinated with live versions of vaccines, which can make them sick or even be fatal.
-This includes MMR, chickenpox (varicella) and oral polio vaccines.
+People with XLA can’t get live vaccines.
+These can make you sick or even be fatal.
+This includes the MMR, chickenpox (varicella) and oral polio vaccines.

 Advertisement